Spontaneous sex for less than $2/day

 In some cases, tramadol can be taken with or without food.
 However, it should always be taken exactly as directed by your healthcare professional for your particular needs.

-Since tramadol is used to treat PE in an off-label capacity, there aren’t official dosage recommendations for it.
-Because of that, it’s important to only use tramadol specifically as prescribed by your healthcare provider.
+Because tramadol is an off-label treatment for PE, there aren’t official dose recommendations.
+That’s one reason why it’s important to only use tramadol as prescribed by your healthcare provider.

 Stopping tramadol suddenly may cause withdrawal symptoms, including anxiety, panic, sweating, insomnia, nausea, and other potentially severe issues.